 If I were you, I would invest in Black Soy Sauce, as it adds a really nice depth of flavor to Asian dishes.
 It has just the right amount of saltiness, without going overboard.

 If you cannot find the Healthy Boy Brand, please make sure your Black Soy Sauce is very sweet and thick.
 Chinese Five Spice is another spice lending authenticity to this recipe.

 If you would like to cook your rice at the same time and in the same pot with your Pressure Cooker Chinese Take-Out Beef and Broccoli, please check out my Pressure Cooker Perfectly Cooked Pot In Pot Rice recipe for step by step instructions.

 Turn this Pressure Cooker Chinese Take-Out Beef and Broccoli recipe into a one pot meal!

-Slice the beef into strips and set it aside for a moment.
+Slice the beef into strips and place them in a medium bowl.

-Add the Beef with the marinade directly into the Pressure Cooker cooking pot.
-Sauté the beef until it is slightly browned, only a minute or two.
+Add the coated Beef directly into the Instant Pot or Pressure Cooker cooking pot.

 Be careful not to over cook the beef!